SanderMertens/flecs/docs/Relations.md

 Alice.destruct();
 ```

-This behavior can be customized with cleanup policies as the above behavior is not always what you want.
+This behavior can be customized with cleanup properties as the above behavior is not always what you want.
 A typical example is the builtin `ChildOf` relation, where child entities should be deleted when the parent is deleted:

 ```c
 ecs_entity_t Spaceship = ecs_new_id(world);